-The good news about that is that, thanks to Pinterest and internet in general, you can find a good number of ressources and free lettering practice sheets.
+The good news about that is that thanks to Pinterest and the internet in general, you can find a good number of resources and free lettering practice sheets.

 Or maybe you don’t want to spend too long to learn to letter and just want to get a few accent words to look good in your planners and bullet journal.
 Getting quick results is always encouraging!

-That’s why I’ve decided to create lettering practice sheets for myself with actual words that I’m likely to use often in my planner, traveler’s notebook or bullet journal.
+That’s why I’ve decided to create lettering practice sheets with actual words that you’re likely to use often in a planner, traveler’s notebook or bullet journal.

-To start this “Planner lettering” serie, here’s a practice sheet with the days of the week.
+To start this “Planner lettering” series, here’s a practice sheet with the days of the week.

-There will be more to come so please let me know if you’re interested in this topic, if there’s specific things you’d like me to create worksheets for, etc.
+There will be more to come so please let me know if you’re interested in this topic or if there are specific things you’d like me to create worksheets for, etc.

 - The A5 format (or half US letter) is perfect if you want to insert this worksheet in your A5 planners for future reference (that’s what I did as you can see on the pictures).